 Appendix 1 below, clearly shows the shocking structure of the U.S. economy.
 The largest sector by sales is Wall Street finance and banking.
-Pet food sales in the U.S. are almost equal (2023 about \$50 billion) to the entire sales of the forest and fishing industries (\$57,000 billion)!
-That is not a comment about pet food as much as a comment about the low value markets placed on commodities such as timber, lumber and fish!
+Pet food sales in the U.S. are almost equal (2023 about \$50 billion) to the entire sales of the forestry and fishing industries (\$57,000 billion)!
+That is not a comment about pet food as much as a comment about the commodity value of timber, lumber and fish!